jonrmoore/curl/docs/NEW-PROTOCOL.md

 ## Don't compare

-We're constantly raising the bar and we're constantly improving the project.
+We are constantly raising the bar and we are constantly improving the project.
 A lot of things we did in the past would not be acceptable if done today.
-Therefore, you might be tempted to use shortcuts or "hacks" you can spot other - existing - protocol implementations have used, but there's nothing to gain from that.
+Therefore, you might be tempted to use shortcuts or "hacks" you can spot other - existing - protocol implementations have used, but there is nothing to gain from that.
 The bar has been raised.
 Former "cheats" won't be tolerated anymore.